keygen-sh/keygen-api/README.md

 Our managed hosting can save a substantial amount of developer time and resources.
 For most businesses, this ends up being the best value option and the revenue goes to funding the maintenance and further development of Keygen.
-So you’ll be supporting open source software and getting a great service!
+So you’ll be supporting [Fair Source](https://fair.io) software and getting a great service!

 ## Self hosting with Keygen CE

-Keygen is an open, source-available software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][self-hosting].
+Keygen is a fair source software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][self-hosting].
 Keygen Community Edition is exactly the same code base as our managed solution, Keygen Cloud, but with a less frequent release schedule (think of it as an LTS release).

 Bug fixes and new features are released to Keygen Cloud several times per week.
 Features are battle-tested in Keygen Cloud which allows us to fix